little-fish/gcUnicorn/README.md

 ### android
 To enable location picking from Google Maps, Google Places API key has to be provided during build time.

-To obtain your key, follow the instruction: [Get API Key](https://developers.google.com/places/web-service/get-api-key).
+To obtain your key, follow the instruction: [Get API Key](https://developers.google.com/places/web-service/get-api-key) and [Project setup](https://developers.google.com/maps/documentation/places/android-sdk/config).
+The application doesn't use Places API.

-Once you obtain your key, you have to specify it within `/android/src/main/res/values/google_api_key.xml` file.
-Otherwise location picking won't work properly.
+Once you obtain your key, you have to specify it within root project's `local.properties` file.
+Otherwise, location picking won't work properly.

 ## Signing
 ### core & webapp